2020 FLORIDA BOOK AWARDS WINNERS ANNOUNCED

 Bronze: Still Invisible?: Examining America's Black Male Crisis (Inspira Communications) by Elvin J. Dowling (Miramar)

-Gold: Love Song to the Demon-Possessed Pigs (University of Iowa Press) by William Fargason (Tallahassee)
+Gold: Love Song to the Demon-Possessed Pigs of Gadara (University of Iowa Press) by William Fargason (Tallahassee)

 Silver: Earnest, Earnest?
 (University of Pittsburgh Press) by Eleanor Boudreau (Tallahassee)